Love and Theft (duo): Musical career

-Love and Theft became a duo in 2011 when founding member Brian Bandas left the band.
+Love and Theft became a duo in 2011 after founding member Brian Bandas left the band.
 The remaining two members then signed with RCA Nashville in 2011.
-"Angel Eyes" was digitally released on November 8, 2011 and released to radio six days later.
-In August 2012, "Angel Eyes" became Love and Theft's first Number One single on the Hot Country Songs chart.
+"Angel Eyes" was digitally released on November 8, 2011, and released to radio six days later.
+In August 2012, "Angel Eyes" became Love and Theft's first and only Number One single on the Hot Country Songs chart.
 It was the lead single from their self-titled album, which was released via RCA on July 24, 2012.
 The album's second and third singles, "Runnin' Out of Air and "If You Ever Get Lonely," were both minor Top 40 hits on the Billboard Country Airplay charts.

 The duo released "Night That You'll Never Forget" in early 2014 as the lead single to an upcoming third album.
 It reached a peak of number 34 on the Billboard Country Airplay charts and in October 2014, it was announced that Love and Theft had parted ways with Sony Music Nashville.
 Almost an entire second album was lost (including "Going Out Like That," which Reba cut in 2015), the songs untouchable for five years, unless Stephen and Eric paid the hefty price of $13,000 for each song.
 They self-released "Whiskey on My Breath" via Hate & Purchase Music later in the year, and their third studio album, also titled Whiskey on My Breath, was released on February 10, 2015.
 Their Can't Wait For the Weekend tour took place 2015-2016, taking place throughout the United States.

 In March 2016, Love and Theft signed a new record deal with Curb Records, which immediately re-issued their previous single, "Whiskey on My Breath," to country radio.
-"Candyland" was released to country radio on October 10, 2016, and will serve as the first single from their forthcoming fourth studio album.
+"Candyland" was released to country radio on October 10, 2016, and peaked at number 55 on Billboard Country Airplay.
+Love and Theft recorded for Curb Records through 2019, but on December 1, 2023, Curb finally issued Need to Breathe, Love and Theft's fourth studio album.

 Personal lives

 Gunderson married Emily Hagar in 2010.
 The couple had their first baby on March 10, 2013, a boy named Camden William.
 Stephen Barker Liles got engaged to Jenna Michelle Kennedy on May 28, 2013.
-On Dec 2, 2013 they welcomed son Jett Barker Liles.
-On June 8, 2017 they welcomed their second child a daughter Rayni Bell Liles.
+They have two children.
 Liles and Kennedy married Aug 24, 2014.